For some baby boomers, retirement is a dirty word

-Lehrer’s reluctance to leave made for some confusing office dynamics with his designated successor Art Grutt, who had come on board in 2006 with the understanding that he would take over 15 years later, when Lehrer turned 75.
+Lehrer’s reluctance to leave made for some confusing office dynamics with his designated successor, Art Grutt, who had come on board in 2006 with the understanding that he would take over 15 years later, when Lehrer turned 75.

-“There was this uncertainty because Rick would still come into the office and be present but what his role was as founder and as figurehead without still being the owner?”
+“There was this uncertainty because Rick would still come into the office and be present, but what [was] his role … as founder and as figurehead without still being the owner?”
 Grutt said.

 Office staff would often go to Lehrer with questions when in fact it was Grutt who was in charge.

-More than a year after his failed attempt, the pandemic brought Lehrer’s trips to the office to a halt.
+More than a year after his failed attempt, the pandemic brought Lehrer’s trips to the Manhattan office to a halt.
 Like many businesses, Cambridge Life shifted to remote work and Lehrer had to accept his retirement.

 “I don’t want to say he was hanging on, that sounds negative,” Grutt said.
 “But the pandemic forced him to transition.”

-Like Lehrer, many of these entrepreneurs have chosen to make exits in the last year, their decision to do so perhaps accelerated by pandemic-related reasons: dissatisfaction with remote work, fears of contracting the coronavirus, and a greater appreciation for just how fragile and precious life is.
+Like Lehrer, many of these entrepreneurs have chosen to make exits in the past year, their decision to do so perhaps accelerated by pandemic-related reasons: dissatisfaction with remote work, fears of contracting the coronavirus and a greater appreciation for just how fragile and precious life is.

 Overall, 50.3 percent of U.S. adults 55 and older said they were out of the labor force due to retirement in the third quarter of last year, according to a Pew Research Center analysis of the most recent official labor force data.
 In the third quarter of 2019, before the onset of the pandemic, 48.1 percent of those adults were retired.